 record with the proper names and dosages.

 If you have medical and/or dental insurance, bring your insurance cards and your driver’s license or some other type of photo ID.
-We are "in-network" with Delta Dental and Blue Cross Blue Shield.
+We are "in-network" with Delta Dental.
 We file to all dental insurances as a courtesy to our patients however, we have opted out for Medicare.

 IMPORTANT: A parent or guardian must accompany all patients under the age of 18 to the first consultation visit.